 Maritime novels with engravings depicted in them became the inspiration for the logo creation.
 The mermaid was the symbol of Seattle and its port.
 The stars were used in the logo for the purposes of correlation with the name of the then store that sold coffee beans.

 A two-tailed siren is one of the symbols that date back to the 8th century.
-Having started rebranding, the company owners didn’t change the logo completely, but got rid of the lower part of the image.
+Having started rebranding, the company owners didn’t change the logo completely but got rid of the lower part of the image.
 This was a way to give a new life to the Siren that had once inspired them, by attracting attention to her face.
-It was made asymmetric which provoked strong public reaction.
+It was made asymmetric which provoked a strong public reaction.
 The founders explained that it helped make the Siren look more friendly and realistic.

-Terry Heckler was the person who made a special contribution to the creation of Starbucks logo.
+Terry Heckler was the person who made a special contribution to the creation of the Starbucks logo.
 He was the first designer working on it.
 The unique typeface was developed by D. Darden.
 It stayed unchanged throughout all the rebrandings.

 - History of the Google logo design – evolution and meaning

 - Logo design tips: how, what and where